project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 }'
 </pre>

-8.Update `sunbird_default_channel` in **config** with `{YourChannelName}` (which you created in last step) and rerun `./sunbird_install.sh -s core`
+8.Update `sunbird_default_channel` in **config** file with `{YourChannelName}` (that was created in previous step) and rerun the command `./sunbird_install.sh -s core`

-9.Run `./sunbird_install.sh -s posttest`, the script validates the sunbird installation by checking all the services for their successful installation.
+9.Run `./sunbird_install.sh -s posttest`, the script validates the sunbird installation by checking all the services for successful installation.
 Executing the script creates a file named  as 'postInstallationLogs.log' under logs directory

 10.Open https://[domain-name] and verify your installation by logging with username@channelName with the password file provided in config file